foxglove/schemas/schemas/README.md

 ## enum SceneEntityDeletionType

-An enumeration indicating which entities should match a SceneEntityDeletion command
+(Experimental, subject to change) An enumeration indicating which entities should match a SceneEntityDeletion command

 name | value | description
 ---- | ----- | -----------